eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

 ## Deploying Keycloak

 1. Open a new terminal window on your local workstation.
-2. Navigate to your home directory, and then to the Codewind CLI:
+2. Go to your home directory and then to the Codewind CLI:

 ```
 cd ~/.codewind/0.8.0